agalloch/diet-engine/README.md

 ### Component Events:

-Facade can notify you for updates on what it is currently doing.
+Diet can notify you for updates on what it is currently doing.
 For instanse if you want to get detailed info while resolving the dependencies of a binary class you can:

 ```java